 Valdur Mikita will take a step further into Estonian sense of life and relations between psychology, landscape and culture.
 He is an author and speaker whose messages about forest have spoken deeply to the readers of Estonia and are helping to reconnect modern people to local natural environment.

-Eva Truuverk will invite to World Cleanup Day on September 15, when people in 150 countries will stand up against the global trash problem and clean up waste, making it the biggest positive civic action the world has seen.
-Eva is one of the initiators and leaders of Let’s Do It!, a civic-led mass movement that began in Estonia in 2008 when 50,000 people united together to clean up the entire country in just five hours.
+Kadi Kenk will invite to World Cleanup Day on September 15, when people in 150 countries will stand up against the global trash problem and clean up waste, making it the biggest positive civic action the world has seen.
+Kadi is one of the initiators of Let’s Do It!, a civic-led mass movement that began in Estonia in 2008 when 50,000 people united together to clean up the entire country in just five hours.

 Anne Luik will open the dream of Estonia as an organic country, silently emerging all over the land and uniting individuals and communities into action.
 Anne is the grand lady of Estonian organic agriculture, whose work was recognized by Estonian President.
 She is one of the first scientists who started to research and implement environmentally friendly methods in agriculture and has initiated many activities in this field.

 Ingvar Villido will show the importance for a new wisdom and paradigm: how to re-form and interact with human life, starting from the inside out by learning to use the quality of awareness in everyday situations.
 Being a master teacher on Awareness, he has pointed out that conscious change starts from inside and that it is the ignorance of human nature that takes to the disastrous consequences we are facing in the world today.